Set up packages for lecture. Don't worry about understanding this code, but

 (coins == 'Heads').sum()

-It's a good idea to do this, as it makes it easier to run the experiment repeatedly.
+This makes it easy to run the experiment repeatedly.

 def coin_experiment():